Tourism Management (BBus Honours)

-Suitably qualified students may progress to a Masters Degree at CIT, and subsequently to Doctoral Studies leading to the award of PhD.
+Suitably qualified students may progress to a Master of Business in Tourism (Level 9) at CIT, and subsequently to Doctoral Studies leading to the award of PhD.

 Tourism is a dynamic, global industry through which people experience the culture, heritage and environment of other countries, whether they are travelling for leisure, business or indeed adventure.